gosukehommaEX/BayesianQDM/cran-comments.md

 * Beta-binomial modeling for binary endpoints
 * Normal-inverse-chi-squared and vague priors for continuous endpoints
 * Exact and approximate methods for t-distribution differences
-* INLA integration for complex external data scenarios
+* MCMC integration for complex external data scenarios

 ## Documentation
 * Three comprehensive vignettes with practical examples